 The County Court held the bus company had failed to make reasonable adjustments.
 The sign (which said “Please give up this space for a wheelchair user”) should positively require a non-disabled passenger occupying the space to move, and also the driver should require rather than just request non-disabled passengers to vacate the wheelchair space.
 The court awarded £5,500 damages for injury to feelings.

 The Court of Appeal overturned this decision, saying there had been no breach of the duty to make reasonable adjustments.
-It would go beyond what was reasonable to have a policy that priority for wheelchair users should always be enforced as a matter of requirement.
+That priority for wheelchair users should always be enforced as a matter of requirement would go beyond what was reasonable to have a policy.

 Held by the Supreme Court: by a majority, the sign was sufficient, but not the policy that a driver simply request the non-disabled person to move.
 Where a driver who has made such a request concludes that a refusal is unreasonable, he or she should consider some further step to pressurise the non-wheelchair user to vacate the space, depending on the circumstances.
 Accordingly the claimant’s appeal succeeded in part.

 However the majority of the Supreme Court were unwilling to let the award of damages stand.
-This was because the County Court had not decided whether on the facts there was a ‘real prospect’ that the somewhat tougher policy which the Supreme Court said the bus company should adopt (but not as tough as that wanted by the County Court) would have enabled the claimant to board the bus.
+This was partly because the “pressurise” adjustment had apparently not been argued to the Court of Appeal, and partly because the County Court had not decided whether on the facts there was a “real prospect” that the policy which the Supreme Court said the bus company should adopt (but not as tough as that wanted by the County Court) would have enabled the claimant to board the bus.
 (On this “real prospect” test, see Puzzling Paulley decision on step 2 of test for service providers.)

 Supreme Court decision

 The decision of the Supreme Court focused on what it was reasonable for the bus company to have to do, under the reasonable adjustment duty.
 The court also discussed Conduct Regulations for public service vehicles (SI 1990/1020) but I don’t deal with those here.